LazyRen/LazyRen.github.io/_posts/devlog/Blog/2020-12-22-adding-foldable-submenu-to-the-sidebar.md

 While iterating nodes, create menu for those that aren't `tag` type.(Because `tag` type will be shown only as a submenu.)<br>
 `subnodes`: list of pages that have same `category` as a current `node.slug`. the property of `sidebar` is already filtered previously.<br>
 We create checkbox & label *iff* `subnodes` list is not empty.
 And create list of subnodes below.

-## sidebar-sticky.html

-To prevent FOUC(flash of unstyled content), addition to the modification of [scss file](#my-stylescss) add `style="opacity:0"` to the sidebar-sticky class [like this](https://github.com/LazyRen/LazyRen.github.io/blob/master/_includes/body/sidebar-sticky.html) (line 1).<br>
-This does not prevent FOUC totally, but at least it prevents user from seeing ugly checkbox at the first visit.<br>
-If anyone have better solution, **please** inform me.
-I'd be very happy to hear it.

 ## tag-list.html